The BC Estates Forum highlights the key contexts, drivers, challenges and opportunities for advisors in the province’s estate planning ecosystem.

 The pandemic and the public health restrictions that came with it, made it impossible in many cases for lawyers to sit down with clients and update or create wills.
 This was especially challenging for clients who live in personal care homes.

 Thank you again to all the panelists, chairs, ADB Insights, and Hammerco Lawyers for an illuminating two days!
 We hope to see everyone in person at the 2022 BC Estates Forum.
-If you missed out on the live event but want to hear more from the panelists, you can access the forum on-demand here.

 While we’re passionate about all things estate planning, we’re not professionals.
 We recommend speaking with your lawyer or financial advisor when putting together an estate plan.